 Around the World in Many Ways

 Staff at the Geneva headquarters now number just over 9 per cent of our total, a declining portion as UNHCR moves to decentralize and get closer to the people we assist.
 Geneva, along with our Global Service Centre in Budapest, Hungary, provides support for the rest of UNHCR, including key administrative functions.
-But about 85 percent of staff are in the field.
+But about 90% of staff are in the field.

 Number of employees